We welcome Kate Powell as our Anna Chaplain, beginning her pastoral ministry in March 2022.

 Chaplaincy to Older People began here in Alton, in 2010. as a way of drawing alongside people of strong, little or no faith.

-The first Anna Chaplain, former broadcaster and Licensed Lay Minister Debbie Thrower, now works for BRF as Team Leader of The Gift of Years.
-She also remains a part-time Anna Chaplain here in Alton.
+The first Anna Chaplain, former broadcaster and Licensed Lay Minister Debbie Thrower, now works for BRF as Team Leader for Anna Chaplaincy.
+She also remains involved in Anna Chaplaincy and ministry here in Alton.

 In May 2014, the Greater Alton Project recruited another Anna Chaplain, the Revd Helen Jesty, to consolidate this ministry and to develop it in new ways in tandem with the wider work nationally.

 Later in 2014, a Licensed Lay Minister in training (Reader), Jonathan Rooke, also began working as an Anna Chaplain on a one-day-a-week voluntary basis in the town.
-This work is set within a mutually supportive ‘network’ of other chaplains involved in similar ministries in other parts of the country, all linked through BRF’s The Gift of Years initiative.
+This work is set within a mutually supportive ‘network’ of other chaplains involved in similar ministries in other parts of the country, all linked through BRF’.
+The Alton Anna Chaplaincy work has expanded beyond the town and Jonathan then worked in the Bentley/Binsted/Froyle Benefice who in turn have developed this ministry.

-There is now a growing ‘network’ of such chaplains and others responsible for ministry among older people in different parts of the country, thanks to Anna Chaplaincy lying at the heart of The Bible Reading Fellowship (BRF) initiative The Gift of Years, whose vision is to resource the spiritual journey of older people.
+There is now a growing ‘network’ of such chaplains and others responsible for ministry among older people in different parts of the country, thanks to Anna Chaplaincy lying at the heart of The Bible Reading Fellowship, whose vision is to resource the spiritual journey of older people.

-A feature of the work here in Alton, for example, has been its links with many of the town’s clubs, the advocacy role in the wider media, as well as the way the ministry extends to people facing challenges in their own homes and communities, as well as to those in residential care.
+A feature of the work here in Alton has been its links with many of the town’s clubs, the advocacy role in the wider media, as well as the way the ministry extends to people facing challenges in their own homes and communities, as well as to those in residential care.

-Our town remains an important test bed for good practice in other parts of the country, thanks to BRF’s commitment to The Gift of Years, as does the work of other members of the ‘network’ further afield.
+Our town remains an important test bed for good practice in other parts of the country.